ruuda/blog/posts/implementing-a-typechecker-for-rcl-in-rust.md

 In [part one][part1] we looked at what I want from a type system for RCL, and in [part two][part2] we saw what the resulting gradual type system looks like.
-The types form a lattice,
-and typechecking involves a generalized notion of the subtype relationship.
+The types form a lattice that is useful for inference, and typechecking involves a generalized form of checking subtype relationships.
 In this part we’ll take a closer look at how the typechecker is implemented in Rust.
 After this post,